ALICE (A Large Ion Collider Experiment) is a dedicated heavy ion

 matter and its interactions.

-The ALICE collaboration proposes to build a dedicated, general-purpose detector that will
+The ALICE collaboration has built a dedicated, general-purpose detector that

 Its design is based on the experiencies gained

-with the existing programs at CERN and BNL and it will address a majority of
+with the existing programs at CERN and BNL and addresses a majority of

 known sensitive observables like hadrons, di-leptons and photons.

-The ALICE detector will be the only heavy ion experiment at LHC and its design
+The ALICE detector is the only heavy ion experiment at LHC and its design

 therefore has to be conservative and robust to be able to observe most of the signals that